akka/akka-management/docs/src/main/paradox/discovery/aws.md

 ## AWS API

+@@@ warning

+This module is community maintained and the Lightbend subscription doesn't cover support for this module.
+  It is also marked as [may change](https://doc.akka.io/docs/akka/current/common/may-change.html).
+  That means that the API, configuration or semantics can change without warning or deprecation period.

+@@@

 If you're using EC2 directly _or_ you're using ECS with host mode networking _and_ you're deploying one container per cluster member, continue to
 @ref:[Discovery Method: AWS API - EC2 Tag-Based Discovery](index.md#discovery-method-aws-api-ec2-tag-based-discovery).